sanjitc/Cloud-Pak-for-Data/Upgrade/CPD Storage Class Migration/CPD_Storage_Class_Migration.md

 ## 2 Migration
 **Note** This migration steps need to be validated carefully in a testing cluster.
 Down time is expected during this migration.
-### 2.1 Put WKC into maintenance mode
+### 2.1 Put db2uclusters CR into maintenance mode
-Put WKC into maintenance mode for preventing the migration work from being impacted by the operator reconciliation.
+Put db2uclusters into maintenance mode for preventing the migration work from being impacted by the operator reconciliation.
 ```
-oc patch wkc wkc-cr --type merge --patch '{"spec": {"ignoreForMaintenance": true}}' -n ${PROJECT_CPD_INST_OPERANDS}
+oc patch db2ucluster db2oltp-wkc --type merge --patch '{"spec": {"ignoreForMaintenance": true}}' -n ${PROJECT_CPD_INST_OPERANDS}
 ```
-Make sure the WKC put into the maintenance mode successfully.
+Make sure the db2uclusters put into the maintenance mode successfully.
 ```
-oc get wkc wkc-cr -n ${PROJECT_CPD_INST_OPERANDS}
+oc get db2ucluster db2oltp-wkc -n ${PROJECT_CPD_INST_OPERANDS}
 ```

-**We should put all _WKC related Deployment and Statefulset to 0_.**
+**We should put all _db2uclusters related Deployment and Statefulset to 0_.**

 ### 2.2 Change the ReclaimPolicy to be "Retain" for the existing PVs (the ones with the wrong SC ocs-storagecluster-cephfs)